 By the way, there's other things happening with the FBI.

-And the Clinton emails, of course, are critical to the Clinton Foundation investigation because that's where the quid pro quo and the self enriching comes in, like with the uranium one deal and the list of special donors that were going to be given priority on contracts for Haiti and the Moroccan quid pro quo deal.
+And the Clinton emails, of course, are critical to the Clinton Foundation investigation because that's where the quid pro quo and the self-enriching comes in, like with the Uranium One deal and the list of special donors that were going to be given priority on contracts for Haiti and the Moroccan Quid Pro quo deal.

-Same thing?
+Same thing.

-Maybe thinking that if I help them they'll be different, maybe he's gonna get off okay or somehow I save my race by reason for this.
+Maybe I'm going to get off okay or somehow I'll save my race by reaching for this movie.

-All right, so that what you're hearing is the latest now the fifth installment of Project Veritas and exposing the Democratic Party.
+All right, so that, what you're hearing is the latest, now the fifth installment of Project Veritas and exposing the Democratic Party.

-This one happens to be out of North Carolina, and what your later this latest release goes back to the local level, and frankly, the core of the Democratic Party.
+And what your late this latest release goes back to a local level and frankly, the core of the Democratic Party.

 And then who hires her?